About the Journal

 Focus and Scope

-Diversity: Disease Preventive of Research Integrity focuses to attract, review, and publish high-quality original research that contributes to advancing public health science and using it as an important means to improve health quality worldwide.
+Diversity: Disease Preventive of Research Integrity is focused on attracting, reviewing, and publishing original, high-quality research that contributes to advancing public health science and using it as an important tool for improving the health of families around the world.

-Diversity: Disease Preventive of Research Integrity receives manuscripts encompass a broad range of research scope in public health sciences such as:
+Diversity: Disease Preventive of Research Integrity, receives manuscripts encompassing a broad range of research scope in family health science such as:

 - Epidemiology study.
 The study includes observation, surveillance, hypothesis‐testing analytic research methods, and experiments.
 Distribution refers to analysis according to the time, place, and classes of persons affected.
 Determinants are the physical, biological, social, cultural, and behavioral factors influencing health.
 Health‐related states or events include diseases and injuries, causes of death, behavior such as the use of tobacco, reactions to preventive or therapeutic regimens, and provision and use of health services.

-- Health nutrition.
+- Public health nutrition.
 Subject areas include vitamins and minerals, dietary recommendation, obesity, and weight control, appetite, food intake, and nutritional status, nutritional neurosciences, eating disorders, nutritional toxicities, nutritional immunology, food and nutrition policies and programs, overnutrition, malnutrition, macronutrients, micronutrients, prenatal nutrition, and antioxidants

 - Health promotion and behavior.
 The core service elements related to health promotion likely prevention of disease, injury, and illness, health education, anticipatory guidance, and parenting skill development, support that builds confidence, and is reassuring for mothers, fathers, and carers; community capacity building.